FreedomBen/breakout71/Readme.md

 # Changelog
 ## To do

-- redo video
+- redo video presentation
-- auto-detect device performance at first startup and adjust settings accordingly
-- demo mode that shows device name (for phone shops to catch attention)
+- chill game mode, to just relax your mind :
+  - no 7 levels limit
+  - no upgrades offered at the end of the level
+  - get a  random perk
+  - every 7 level it's replaced by another random perk
+  - every 7 levels, +10 base combo and +1 piece

 ## Done

+- added a few levels
+- autoplay mode (with wake lock and computer play)
+- slower coins fall once they are past the paddle
-- level editor
+- in game level editor
 - allow loading newer save in outdated app (for rollback)
 - game crashes when reaching level 12 (no level info in runLevels)